o1-labs/proof-systems/book/src/specs/kimchi.md

     /// expected size of the public input pub public_input_size: usize,

-    /// Number of recursion accumulators to verify (if any) pub recursive_proofs: usize,
+    /// List of recursion accumulators to verify from previous proofs (if any).

-    /// Log2 size of the recursive circuit's domain on the other curve (or 0) pub recursive_log2_domain: usize,
+    /// The item is the log2 size of the accumulator's domain. pub recursive_proofs: Vec<usize>,

     // index polynomial commitments
     /// permutation commitment array